elblancoboss/CI346-Semester-2/README.md

 ## Running
-The project should compile and run by simply running `mvn wildfly:run`.
+The project should compile and run by simply running `mvn spring-boot:run -X`.